 Test Administrators must meet with the School Test Coordinator to prepare for test administration and review responsibilities.
-In addition to this document, review the training modules and the Pearson YouTube Videos that provide more detailed information on specific aspects of the PARCC and DC Science administration at dc.mypearsonsupport.com.
+In addition to this document, review the training modules that provide more detailed information on specific aspects of the DC CAPE administration at dc.mypearsonsupport.com.